Juan López Mella: Motorcycling career

-Born on 12 April 1965 in Lugo in Galacia, Spain, Juan Manuel López Mella started his racing career with motocross but by the age of 18 had moved to racing asphalt.
-After debuting nationally in the Criterium Solo Moto in 1985, and coming second overall in the junior category of the 250cc class that year, he then progressed to racing in the World Motorcycle Championships in 1987.
+Born on 12 April 1965 in Lugo, Galicia, Spain, López Mella started his racing career with motocross but by the age of 18 had moved to racing on asphalt.
+After debuting nationally in the Criterium Solo Moto in 1985, and coming second overall in the junior category of the 250 cc class that year, he then progressed to racing in the World Motorcycle Championships in 1987.
 He became the first Galacian to compete in a world championship.
 After a season riding a Yamaha TZ250, during which he scored no points, he moved to a Honda RS250R in 1988; once again he finished outside the championship rankings.
 At that stage, he decided to move to larger bikes.

-In 1989, López Mella raced for the first time in the 500cc category of the World Motorcycle Championship, with a Honda NS500.
+In 1989, López Mella raced for the first time in the 500 cc category of the World Motorcycle Championship, with a Honda NS500.
 He was the first Galacian to compete in the championship, placing at number 40 at the end of the season.
 Between 1990 and 1992, he competed in the Superbike World Championship, finishing with 33 starts and 99 points over the three seasons.
 During the 1991 season, he achieved his sole podium placing when he came third in the Spanish round at Jarama with a time of 40:05.859.
 López Mella was the first Spaniard to achieve a podium place in the championship.
-He was also the first to cross the finish line in a four-stroke bike at the Superprestigio Super Moto at the Circuit de Barcelona-Catalunya later the that year.
+He was also the first to cross the finish line on a four-stroke bike at the Superprestigio Super Moto at the Circuit de Barcelona-Catalunya later the that year.
 He subsequently competed twice in the 1992 Superbike World Championship, coming thirteenth both times.
 He was named Spanish Superbike champion in both 1991 and 1992.

-In 1992, he re-entered in the Grand Prix 500cc class with a Yamaha YZR500.
+In 1992, López Mella re-entered in the Grand Prix 500 cc class with a Yamaha YZR500.
 However, in that year his funding ran out; it was only fund-raising by his now substantial fan base that enabled him to continue to compete.
 Riding for his own Lopez Mella Racing Team, he entered both the 1993 and 1994 seasons.
 In 1993, he came twelfth overall, the highest placed amongst the privately sponsored riders.
-In 1994, he replaced Kevin Schwantz in the Suzuki team for the European Grand Prix at Circuit de Barcelona-Catalunya.
+In 1994, he replaced Kevin Schwantz in the Suzuki team for the European motorcycle Grand Prix at Circuit de Barcelona-Catalunya.
 He came thirteenth riding a Suzuki RGV500.